Zgn75/Essentials/README.md

 # Essentials API
 Made by Zgn

+Since the package is not released to the public, if you want to use it before it releases, follow the steps below.

 ## How to setup (local)
 1 - Download the latest zip file released from the releases page